yulunwu8/Optically-Shallow-Deep/README.md

 Supported input includes L1C SAFE files and ACOLITE-processed L2R netCDF files.
 The output geotiff contains probabilities of water pixels being optically shallow and deep.

-Originally coded by by Galen Richardson and Anders Knudby, modified and uploaded by Yulun Wu
+Originally coded by by Galen Richardson and Anders Knudby, modified and packaged by Yulun Wu